qchenevier/MBA_memoire/doc/reaction_organization.md

 **Do You Plan to Integrate New Operations into Existing Structures or Create Separate Entities?** Decide whether to integrate new operations into their current operations or to organize them as distinct, separate units (perhaps as a newly formed subsidiary).
 Integration requires less extensive restructuring efforts, but it is important to examine whether synergies can be exploited.
 Organizing new digital activities in separate structures makes it easier to explicitly separate (physically and ideologically) old and new operations.
 Appropriate structures for new operations are more innovative and provide an increased level of flexibility.
 The greater the distance between digital transformation efforts and a firm's current core activities, the stronger the boundary between new and old operations should be.
 Digital transformation initiatives often involve significant innovation and change efforts, as well as a willingness to take risks, all of which may be difficult to accommodate within existing organizational structures [@Hess2016].

-##### Digital platforms as a central IT tool for future improvements & products (digital asset with high option value)
+#### Digital platforms as a central tool for future products (design capital with high option value)

 Digital business strategy relies on rich information exchanges through digital platforms inside and outside organizations that allow multifunctional strategies and processes to be tightly interconnected [@Bharadwaj2013].